 “Work Made for Hire”

 An important potential exception to initial ownership under U.S. copyright law involves oft-misunderstood “work made for hire” statutory provisions.
-There are two, and only two, ways to qualify something as a work made for hire.
+There are two, and only two, ways to qualify something as a work made for hire under current law.
 First, a copyrightable work prepared by an employee within the scope of his or her employment is deemed authored by and thus automatically owned from the outset by the employer.
 But vendors and even “internal” independent contractors do not fall within that definition.